teddyxiong/timestamptranslator/README.md

 2. Converts times to your local time zone automatically, supporting all IANA time zones

 3. Lets you customize date and time formats to match your preferences

+## how to use
+1. Install the extension from the Chrome Web Store or Firefox Add-ons.
+2. On any web page, simply click the timestamp  icon to convert.
+3. The extension will automatically detect the timestamp format and convert it to your local time zone.

 ## Feedback & Support
 Run into an issue or have an idea for a new feature?
 Feel free to contact.
 I’d also love contributions to improve localization or add new timestamp formats!